systers/vms/PULL_REQUEST_TEMPLATE.md

 # Checklist:
 **Delete irrelevant options.**
+- [ ] The PR title starts with "Fix #bugnum: ", followed by a short, clear summary of the changes.
 - [ ] My PR follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code or materials
 - [ ] I have commented my code or provided relevant documentation, particularly in hard-to-understand areas